-- 1. Cash Advances - 2.
+- Cash Advances. - 2.
 Purchases in excess of the limits authorized for the card. - 3.
 Gifts/donations.
-Gifts/donations are allowable for agency approved programs such as the Combined Fund Drive and Chief for A Day. - 4.
+With the exception of agency approved programs such as the Combined Fund Drive and Chief for A Day. - 4.
 Splitting purchases to circumvent the daily or monthly purchase limits on a card, or to avoid competitive bidding limits or purchasing authority limits. - 5.
 Prepayments unless otherwise authorized by statute or rule. - 6.
 Purchases from any merchant, product, or service normally considered to be inappropriate use of state funds, including, but not limited to: - a.
 Items for personal use. - b.
 Materials or services from any member of the card user's immediate family. - c.
 Equipment, materials, services, or supplies restricted by state statutes, rules, policies, procedures, guidelines or contractual agreements. - d.
 Alcoholic beverages.

-C. Agency program administrator
+C. Agency Program Administrator